alexanderchuranov/Metaresc/README.md

 as an integer index within union, i.e. both elements of the array will be serialized as '_bool' or as '_int' respectively.

-* with 'res' you could define overrides for union discriminators
+* with `res` you could define overrides for union discriminators
 ```c
 TYPEDEF_UNION (union_t,
 	       (bool, _bool),